-Application of this policy will ensure consistent processes to produce comparable valuations from year to year for both financial reporting and asset management.
+This Policy will ensure consistent application in producing comparable valuations from year to year for both financial reporting and asset management and provides direction Council officers who are charged with recording and accounting for Councils assets.

 For non-current assets, indexed historical cost will generally not provide a reliable measurement of fair value.
-Typically, only relatively short life, or low value assets, such as plant and equipment, office furniture and vehicles will continue to be carried at historical cost, as this is expected to provide a reasonable approximation of fair value for these short lived assets.
+Typically, only relatively short life, or low value assets, such as plant and equipment, office furniture and vehicles will continue to be carried at historical cost, as this is expected to provide a reasonable approximation of fair value for these short-lived assets.

-All other asset classes will typically be recognised at modern equivalent value.
-The modern equivalent value basis of recognition ensures that the consumption of non-current assets (depreciation expense) approximates the expected long term average costs to renew or replace those assets.
-This depreciation expense is accounted for via Council's comprehensive income statement.
+All other asset classes will typically be recognised at Modern Equivalent Value (ME Value).
+The ME Value basis of recognition ensures that the consumption of non-current assets approximates the expected long term average costs to renew or replace those assets.
+This annual depreciation is accounted for via Council's comprehensive income statement.